Kikkomanq/WebScrap_ETL/README.md

 # WebScrap_ETL

-Simple ETL project to scrap Tracks from Radio Show, Update Genres from audioscrobbler, save to sqllight db and visualize with quarto.
+Simple ETL project to scrap Tracks from Radio Show, Update Genres from audioscrobbler, save to sqllight db and visualize genres per show with quarto.